 “The Tanzanian housing sector’s fast-growing demand is mainly driven by the strong and sustained economic growth with GDP growth averaging 6-7% over the past decade, the fast-growing Tanzanian population which is estimated to be 55 million and is expected to more than double in 2050 and efforts by the government in partnership with global non-profit institutions and foreign governments to meet the growing demand of affordable housing,” said the Bank of Tanzania, the country’s central bank.

 The expatriate market in Dar es Salaam is relatively small and dominated by employees of donor agencies and other multilateral institutions.
-Although experiencing rapid economic growth, Tanzania remains one of the poorest countries in the world, with GDP per capita of just US$719 in 2013, according to the International Monetary Fund (IMF).
+Although experiencing rapid economic growth, Tanzania remains one of the poorest countries in the world, with GDP per capita of just US$1,040 in 2018, according to the International Monetary Fund (IMF).

 Non-citizens may only acquire land (leasehold) for investment purposes, subject to the approval of the Tanzania Investment Center (TIC) for the mainland or the Zanzibar Investment Promotion Authority (ZIPA) for Zanzibar.
 All land in Tanzania is owned by the state, and can only be leased to individuals for five to 99 years.